danieljprice/splash/docs/getting-started.rst

 ::

    Command line options:

-    -f format         : input file format to be read (default is ascii, --formats for full list) -p fileprefix     : change prefix to ALL settings files read/written by splash -e, -ev           : use default options best suited to ascii evolution files (ie. energy vs time) -360              : set default options suited to 360 video -b, --buffer      : buffer all data files into memory -o pixformat      : dump pixel map in specified format (use just -o for list of formats)
+    -f format         : input file format to be read (default is ascii, --formats for full list) -p fileprefix     : change prefix to ALL settings files read/written by splash -e, -ev           : use default options best suited for line plotting (.ev files) -360              : set default options suited to 360 video -b, --buffer      : buffer all data files into memory -o pixformat      : dump pixel map in specified format (use just -o for list of formats)

-   To select data formats, use the shortcuts below, or use the -f or --format command line options Multiple data formats are not support in a single instance.
-   Supported data formats:
-     -ascii,-csv          : ascii text/csv format (default)
-     -phantom -sphng      : Phantom and sphNG codes -ndspmhd             : ndspmhd code
-     -gandalf,-seren      : Gandalf/Seren code
-     -gadget -gadget_hdf5 : Gadget code
-     -falcon -falcon_hdf5 : FalcON code
-     -flash  -flash_hdf5  : FLASH code
-     -cactus -cactus_hdf5 : Cactus code
-     -amuse  -amuse_hdf5  : AMUSE Framework
-     -fits                : FITS format

-   The following formats support HDF5:
-    -flash            : FLASH code
-    -gadget           : Gadget code
-    -cactus           : Cactus SPH code
-    -falcon           : FalcON code
-    -amuse            : AMUSE Framework

-   add a suffix "_hdf5" to the above command line options if your data files do not end with .h5.

    Command line plotting mode:

-    -x column         : specify x plot on command line (ie. do not prompt for x) -y column         : specify y plot on command line (ie. do not prompt for y) -r[ender] column  : specify rendered quantity on command line (ie. no render prompt) (will take columns 1 and 2 as x and y if -x and/or -y not specified) -vec[tor] column  : specify vector plot quantity on command line (ie. no vector prompt) -c[ontour] column : specify contoured quantity on command line (ie. no contour prompt) -dev device       : specify plotting device on command line (ie. do not prompt) -multi            : multiplot
+    -x column         : x axis
+    -y column         : y axis
+    -r[ender] column  : column to render (will use 1 and 2 as x,y if -x,-y not specified)
+    -vec[tor] column  : vector quantity to plot with arrows -c[ontour] column : contoured quantity
+    -multi            : multiplot

-    --xsec=1.0        : specify location of cross section slice --kappa=1.0       : specify opacity, and turn on opacity rendering --anglex=30       : rotate around x axis (similarly --angley, --anglez)
+    -dev device       : specify plotting device on command line (e.g. -dev /xw) --movie           : shortcut for -dev /mp4 to make a movie from plot sequence --xsec=1.0        : specify location of cross section slice --kappa=1.0       : specify opacity, and turn on opacity rendering --anglex=30       : rotate around x axis (similarly --angley, --anglez)